Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 ### Project Background

-As the ownership of automobiles rapidly increases among Australian families, the internet-based driving service industry has seen significant growth opportunities. **Phoenix Avenue Driving Service** is designed to provide users with convenient and efficient driving services, focusing on three core areas: alcohol driving service, business driving service, and long-distance driving service.
+As the ownership of automobiles rapidly increases among Australian families, the internet-based driving service industry has seen significant growth opportunities. **Phoenix Driver** is designed to provide users with convenient and efficient driving services, focusing on three core areas: alcohol driving service, business driving service, and long-distance driving service.
 Through an online platform, users can book driving services anytime, anywhere, meeting their travel needs in various scenarios.

 ---

 ## Executive Summary

-The **Phoenix Avenue Driving Service** project aims to redefine the driving service industry in Australia by leveraging digital platforms to deliver a superior customer experience and efficient service solutions.
+The **Phoenix Driver** project aims to redefine the driving service industry in Australia by leveraging digital platforms to deliver a superior customer experience and efficient service solutions.
 With a focus on safety, convenience, and professionalism, the project stands out with its innovative service offerings and strategic use of technology.

 ### Service Integration: